 Drug-induced liver injury (DILI).

 The main symptoms are Coagulopathy (Bleeding Tendency) and Encephalopathy (Coma) leading to cerebral oedema and death if a liver transplant is not done at the right time.
+Visit the best organ transplant hospital in Vijayawada to get the finest treatment.

 Certainly yes, as we know there are many causes of liver failure in children so liver transplantation in children is a well-established modality of treating liver failure.
 In children, it's usually a living donor liver transplant (LDLT) where the donor is either mother or father or any family member and very rarely if we get a part of a liver from a cadaver we can do a split liver transplant (SLT) where a cadaveric liver is split into two and one big part is given to an adult recipient and a small part is given to a child.